viseshrp/workedon/README.md

                           WORKEDON_DATETIME_FORMAT]
   --time-zone TEXT        Set the timezone of the output.
 Must be a valid
+                          timezone string.  [env var: WORKEDON_TIME_ZONE] --duration-unit TEXT    Set the duration unit of the output.
+Must be one of: h/hr/hrs/hours, or m/min/mins/minutes or
+                          s/sec/secs/seconds.  [env var: WORKEDON_DURATION_UNIT]
-                          timezone string.  [env var: WORKEDON_TIME_ZONE] -h, --help              Show this message and exit.
+  -h, --help              Show this message and exit.

 Commands: